-In calculating rate of progress, grades of "F" (Failure) and "W/F" (Withdrawal Failing) are counted as hours attempted but are not counted as hours completed.
+In calculating the rate of pace, grades of "F" (Failure) and "WF" (Withdraw Failing) are counted as hours attempted but are not counted as hours completed.
 Pass/Fail grades are counted as hours earned but not hours attempted.
 Pass/Fail courses are not awarded grade points.

 When a student repeats a course, the higher of the two grades is used in the calculation of CGPA and is indicated with the grade earned and "R".

-Transfer credits are not included in the calculation of CGPA; however, the original course credits remain included in the total number of hours attempted and hours earned in order to determine the required levels of CGPA and rate of progress.
+The original course credits remain included in the total number of hours attempted and hours earned in order to determine the required level of CGPA and rate of pace.